-Low-income children with diabetes are already covered by the program, or CHIP if their household income is a bit higher than the Medicaid limits.
+Low-income children with diabetes can get covered by the Medicaid program, or CHIP — The Children’s Health Insurance Program — if their household income is a bit higher than the Medicaid limits.
 With a wider range of acceptance for children under 18, those who are affected by diabetes earlier in life can get the coverage they need if their parent does not have a plan through their employer or individually purchased coverage.
-Medicaid and CHIP will pay for all medically necessary supplies and medications, which includes insulin, test strips, and all other methods of monitoring the illness.
+Medicaid and CHIP will pay for all medically necessary supplies and medications, which includes insulin, test strips and all other methods of monitoring the illness.

 COBRA and HIPAA also apply to workers who have had health insurance through their employer and have diabetes.
 If you are laid off by the employer, COBRA coverage may provide temporary continuing coverage of your employee health plan, though it will get more costly than someone out of work would generally like.
 Otherwise, group health plans before an employee loses their position can be very helpful to a diabetic.
 More often than private plans, employers include rewards and incentives for workers to improve their health through the health plan’s wellness programs.

 The health insurance marketplace in your state offers coverage to individuals and small businesses regardless of health, medical history, income and gender.
 These rules also apply to the private market, but the tax credits and subsidies offered on the exchange can only be applied to exchange plans.
 The government has worked out a way for people with moderate income to reduce the cost of premiums and medical care as an incentive to get insured.
 Private health insurers sell identical plans on the exchange giving access to their provider networks.
 All ten categories of essential health benefits are included, so you have access to preventive care, hospital care and diabetes supplies.